ivucica/theoutcast/theoutcast/readme.txt

 Currently, you must enter the 3 digit code of the protocol.
 Only 2 protocols are supported, 760 and 770 -- more upcoming (I think I'll add 790 too).

-IN THIS RELEASE 7.7 SUPPORT IS NOT ACTIVE.
+IN THIS RELEASE, 7.7 SUPPORT IS NOT ACTIVE.
 Do not use 7.7 protocol as it was not updated since last release.

 -------------------------------------------------------+
 Currently you can ONLY LOG ON, SEE CHARLIST AND LOG ON |